Mulling/mulling.github.io/content/guides/fat-threads.md

 description: Sandboxing of dinamicaly bound symbols.
 ---

 The POSIX standard lacks in functionality for run-time isolation of dynamically bound symbols, i.e., **dlopen** and **dlsym** can, and will, crash your programs.
-Being from symbol collision, to crashes from the execution of dynamically loaded code.
+Being from symbol collisions, to crashes from the execution of dynamically loaded code.
 Meaning, programs that are extendable through plugins or use a cryptographic API such as PKCS #11 are at mercy of third-party developers.

 Library interoperability of DSO's which link against anything that uses **pthreads** or even **glibc** is delicate at best.
 The linker might burn everything down when resolving weak symbols, or, the program might crash when execution of loaded code assumes that some global state is set.

 The most common problem -- symbol colision -- was somewhat fixed with the introcution of **RTLD_DEEPBIND**.
-Later, Collabora (Valve) introduced **dlmopen(2)** with the goal of loading more than one of the same DSO in the same program.
+Later, Collabora (Valve) introduced **dlmopen(2)** with the goal of loading more than one of the same DSO in the same program [^1].
 Still, the loaded code can crash and bring the program down.

 Take for instance the program bellow, function {{<highlight c "linenos=inline,hl_inline=true">}}foo(){{</highlight>}} calls an illegal user-space instruction, terminating the program:
 ```c